Wrecking Ball (Miley Cyrus song): Cover versions and media usage

 In 2019, Tiffany Young covered the song as part of her Magnetic Moon tour.

 In 2021, the song was covered by Brandy in the ABC drama series Queens.
 The song was released digitally worldwide on October 25, 2021.

+In 2025, the song was picked by Thea Gilmore for inclusion in her favorites album These Quiet Friends.

 Credits and personnel

 Credits adapted from the liner notes of Bangerz and Tidal.